 Know the Laws:

-Depending on your state, the harassment or stalking might also qualify you for a restraining order.
-Go to our Restraining Order page and click on your state in the drop-down menu to find out.
-Printing out the harassing comments can also be useful in a restraining order hearing too.
+Depending on your state, harassment or stalking might qualify you for a restraining order.
+Go to our Restraining Orders page and click on your state in the drop-down menu to find out.
+Printing out the harassing comments can be useful in a restraining order hearing.

-To get specific information on whether your situation might qualify you for a restraining order or qualify as stalking or harassment in your state, you may want to Find a Lawyer in your state.
-You can also send a message to our Email Hotline and we can research this question for you.
+To get specific advice on whether or not your situation might qualify you for a restraining order or qualify as stalking or harassment in your state, you can go to the Finding a Lawyer page in your state.

 Facebook answers this question in detail on their Help Center section.
-To permanently delete your profile, you can login into your account and submit a form to Facebook.
+In sum, to permanently delete your profile, you can log into your account and submit a form to Facebook.

-Another alternative is you can deactivate your account, which will remove it from Facebook but all your information (info, pictures, etc) will be saved internally.
+Another alternative is you can deactivate your account, which will remove it from Facebook temporarily but all of your information (info, pictures, etc.,) will be saved internally.
+Go to the arrow icon at the top right-hand corner of your Facebook page.
+In the drop-down menu select "Settings".
+On the left-hand column of the page, select “Security.”
+Once on the “Security Settings” page, go all the way to the bottom to select “Deactivate your account.”
 Later, if you want to rejoin Facebook, you can re-activate your account.
-Read more about deactivating your account.
+You can read more about deactivating your account on Facebook's website.